We’re joined by Tim Brookes: writer, researcher, artist, and founder of the Endangered Alphabets Project.

 Through the Endangered Alphabets Project, he explores the deeper realities of writing systems dying — a loss most people rarely consider, yet one with profound consequences for communities, cultures, and humanity as a whole.

-In this premiere episode of Echoes of Meaning, Camila Sabogal speaks with Lefteris Kafatos — former diplomatic interpreter and cultural bridge-builder — about the...
+In this premiere episode of Echoes of Meaning, Camila Sabogal speaks with Lefteris Kafatos, former diplomatic interpreter and cultural bridge-builder, about the unseen complexity...